jyliu-98/MoSketch/README.md

 Adjust these three parameters flexibly during the stroke(point) assignment.
 * Sometimes object names should be replaced to get the correct object grounding in GoundingDino, *e.g.*, 'basketball` &rarr; 'ball', 'player' &rarr; 'man'.
-* If there are more than one objects in sketch share the same name, repeat the name in `--text_prompt`.
+* If there are more than one objects in sketch sharing the same name, repeat the name in `--text_prompt`.
 For example, 'hurdle9.svg' has three athletes:
 ```
 export CUDA_VISIBLE_DEVICES=0